Cognitive Decline and Alzheimer’s Disease

 1) Work with me one-on-one – I’ll take your medical history, help you identify risk factors, order labwork and make suggestions for your diet, lifestyle, supplement and medication regime.
 (Yes, I can prescribe medications if necessary.
 Most commonly diabetes, thyroid and bio-identical hormones prescriptions.)

 2) Enroll in Dr Bredesen’s ReCODE program.
-This still involves regular visits with me, but enables me to add your medical history and bloodwork data into a software program that allows more sophisticated analysis of your risk factors and sub-type of cognitive impairment.
+This still involves regular visits with me, but enables me to add your medical history and bloodwork data into their software program that allows more sophisticated analysis of your risk factors and sub-type of cognitive impairment.
 This requires a $75 USD per month, 1 year commitment fee paid to the Bredesen group.
-There are some benefits to this – including a BrainHQ subscription, the ability to order Cytoplan supplements from UK prices and support forums.
+There are some benefits to this membership – including a BrainHQ subscription, the ability to order Cytoplan supplements from UK prices and support forums.

 3) I am currently working on a series of group classes that I will be offering in the Cowichan Valley in 2018.
 If you are interested in learning more about this option please email me.